wd5gnr/Elf-RcForth/readme.md

 DEPTH    ( -- a)          - Get number of items on stack .        (a -- )          - print top of stack as signed integer
+U.       (a -- )          - print top of stack as unsigned integer
-U.       (a -- )          - print top of stack as unsigned integer EMIT     (a -- )          - print top of stack as ascii character EMITP    (a -- )          - print top of stack as printable character
+X.	 (a -- )          - print top of stack as unsigned integer with 0x or 0# prefix EMIT     (a -- )          - print top of stack as ascii character EMITP    (a -- )          - print top of stack as printable character